kcarriedo/JLObjectMapping/README.md

-**To assist with serialization/deserialization, there are sevral methods in NSObject+JLJSONMapping.h you should know about:**
+**To assist with serialization/deserialization, there are several methods in NSObject+JLJSONMapping.h you should know about:**

 **\+ (NSDictionary *)propertyTypeMap;**
 Implement this method in your model object if your objects have properties that are arrays or dictionaries.
 This is because you'll need to tell the deserializer what class you expect the objects to be when it's done.
 An example would be if you have an NSArray named "people".
 A single person might be a JLPerson object.
 So you'd return: @{@"people":[JLPerson class]} from this method.